AduvisoJr/library-v2/README.md

 2. Open XAMPP Control panal and start [apache] and [mysql] .

-3. Download project from github(https://github.com/SatyamSoni23/Library-Management-System)
+3. Download project from github.

 4. Extract files in C:\\xampp\htdocs\.